posted on: July 11, 2025

 Refine Your Mission

-Every business should have a mission statement, which is basically a short statement of your business goals and philosophies.
-This can be one simple sentence that defines what the business is and does and what its goals are.
-It may be as simple as “To provide the best client care and skin care services and ensure my clients are completely satisfied with the results.”
+Every business should have a mission statement.
+This is a short statement of your business goals and philosophies.
+This can be one simple sentence that defines what the business is, what it does, and what its goals are.
 Your mission statement is at the heart of all you do.

 Describe Your Ideal Client

-To gain a laser focus with your marketing efforts, you need to know what type of client you want to attract.
-Are they busy professionals or stay-at-home moms?
-Are they socialites at their country club or teenagers with acne who can become lifelong clients?
+To gain laser focus with your marketing efforts, you need to clearly define the type of client you want to attract.
+Are they busy professionals looking to de-stress during their lunch break?
+Stay-at-home moms carving out time for self-care or teens struggling with acne who could become loyal, lifelong clients?
 Here are some questions to consider:

 Your Unique Selling Proposition